douggreen/iamhere/docs/localdev.md

 This guide explains how to set up the Drupal CMS project locally using DDEV for containerized development.

+The local site will be https://iamhere.local.
+The production site is https://iamhere.social.

 ## Prerequisites
 -------------